Updated: Mar 14

 Winnie The Pooh & Friends

-It wouldn't be the same without telling you the joy of Winnie The Pooh.
+It wouldn't be the same without telling you about the joy of Winnie The Pooh.
 After a year of professional conservation treatment, Winnie The Pooh and Friends returned to the New York Public Library in 2016.
-It's extraordinary that after 70 years, the teddy bought from Harrods still stands and on display.
-When visiting, follow the signs inside the libary for the children's area.
+It's extraordinary that after 70 years, the teddy bought from Harrods still stands and is on display.
+When visiting, follow the signs inside the library for the children's area.

 Winnie The Pooh & Friends ©MDHarding

-The best purchased honey is locally sourced as over 40% of honey in the UK is imported, treated/pasteurized and diluted.
-It's also widely known that if you suffer from hay-fever you can minimise the outbreaks by consuming locally sourced honey.
+The best-purchased honey is locally sourced as over 40% of the honey in the UK is imported, treated/pasteurized, and diluted.
+It's also widely known that if you suffer from hay fever you can minimise the outbreaks by consuming locally sourced honey.

 If you are in Scotland, or the most northern part of England I can highly recommend;

 Located in central Perthshire, Scotland the award-winning honey is one not to be missed!
 Established in 1945, the family-run business now has 1300 hives across Perthshire and Deeside.
 You can find out more about not just Scottish honey but also the best honey from around the world and preservatives via: www.heatherhills.co.uk